The Odeon of Herod Atticus: A Masterpiece of Roman Architecture

 Tips for Visitors to the Odeon of Herod Atticus

-Plan Time to Explore: Before or after a show, take time to explore the other monuments on the Acropolis, such as the Parthenon and the Temple of Athena Nike, for a complete immersion in the history of Athens.
+Before or after a show, take the time to discover the other monuments on the Acropolis, such as the Parthenon and the temple of Athena Nike, for a complete immersion in the history of Athens.